what is a heat pump

 A ground source or geothermal heat pump is a renewable energy heating system that uses buried pipework to extract natural heat stored in the ground.
 This system compresses the heat energy to a higher temperature, which can be used to provide heating or hot water in your home.

 Ground source heat pumps operate like a furnace or boiler in a central heating system, providing homes with 100% of their heating and hot water requirements throughout the year.
-If you want to see how these heat pumps differ from (and compare to) boilers, read our guide on heat pumps vs gas boilers.
+If you want to see how these heat pumps differ from (and compare to) boilers, check out our guides on heat pumps vs gas boilers and the benefits of choosing between a hydrogen boiler and a heat pump.

 Water source